jjmschofield/github-codeowners/README.md

 A CLI tool for working with GitHub CODEOWNERS.

 Things it does:
+* Calculate ownership stats
-* Output who owns each file in your repo (ignoring files listed in `.gitignore`)
+* Find out who owns each and every file (ignoring files listed in `.gitignore`)
-* Output who owns a single file
+* Find out who owns a single file
-* Output ownership information at a specific git commit
-* Output ownership information of staged files
+* Find out who owns your staged files
-* Outputs lots of lovely stats
-* Outputs handy formats for integrations (CSV and JSONL)
+* Outputs in a bunch of script friendly handy formats for integrations (CSV and JSONL)
-* Validates that the provided owners are in the correct format for github
+* Validates that your CODEOWNERS file is valid

 ## Installation
 Install via npm globally then run